choppystick/Python-RSA-AES-cryptography/readme.md

 This Python program provides a secure way to encrypt and decrypt files and directories using RSA and AES encryption algorithms.
 It's designed as a demonstration of cryptographical applications and for users who need to protect sensitive data on their local machine.

+Warning: Do not run the main.py file with an important directory as it may cause irreparable file loss.

 ## Features

 - Encrypt and decrypt entire directories